-The bilge pump and float switch are normally located close to the center of the hull and at the front of the engine.
+The bilge pump and float switch are normally located at the center bottom of the hull and at the front of the engine.
 Once you open the engine hatch it should be easily seen.
 Refer to the vessel operations chapter for pre-departure use.